 Miners in the anthracite coal fields of Pennsylvania went on strike on May 12, 1902, to demand higher pay and shorter hours.
-(Today, coal miners are actually reasonably well paid, even if there aren’t many left.)
 President Theodore Roosevelt called a meeting on Oct.
-3 between representatives of the United Mine Workers and mine management, but they didn’t reach a deal.
-The strike didn’t end until Oct.
+3, 1902, between representatives of the United Mine Workers and mine management, but they didn’t reach a deal.
+The strike wouldn’t end until Oct.
 23, 1902, after banker J.P.
 Morgan helped negotiate a deal between the miners and mine operators.

 1912 Bread and Roses Strike

 On Jan.
 11, 1912, workers at a textile mill in Lawrence, Massachusetts, walked off the job to protest a reduction in pay.
 Not only did they stop working, they sabotaged equipment at the mill to ensure that work couldn’t continue.
 The strikers quickly grew in number from a few hundred to several thousand, and leaders of the national Industrial Workers of the World union arrived to help organize the strikers.

 The strike – which lasted 10 weeks — became known as the Bread and Roses Strike because workers held signs that said, “We Want Bread, But Roses Too!”
 It got national media coverage and sparked Congressional hearings that led to an investigation of conditions in factories nationwide.
 The strikers’ demands were met, and their wages were raised – as were the wages of textile workers throughout New England.